Huskarhero/django-shop/docs/reference/serializers.rst

 .. code-block:: python
 	:caption: myshop/urls/catalog.py

-	from django.conf.urls import patterns, url
+	from django.conf.urls import url
 	from rest_framework.settings import api_settings
 	from shop.rest.filters import CMSPagesFilterBackend
-	from shop.views.catalog import (AddToCartView, ProductListView,
+	from shop.views.catalog import (AddToCartView, CMSPageProductListView,
 	    ProductRetrieveView)
 	from myshop.serializers import (ProductSummarySerializer,
 	    ProductDetailSerializer)

-	urlpatterns = patterns('',
+	urlpatterns = [
-	    url(r'^$', ProductListView.as_view(
+	    url(r'^$', CMSPageProductListView.as_view(
 	        serializer_class=ProductSummarySerializer,
-	        filter_backends=api_settings.DEFAULT_FILTER_BACKENDS + [
-	            CMSPagesFilterBackend()],
 	    )),
 	    url(r'^(?P<slug>[\w-]+)$', ProductRetrieveView.as_view(
 	        serializer_class=ProductDetailSerializer,
 	    )),
 	    url(r'^(?P<slug>[\w-]+)/add-to-cart', AddToCartView.as_view()
 	    ),
-	)
+	]

 Products List View
 ~~~~~~~~~~~~~~~~~~

 The urlpattern matching the regular expression ``^$`` routes onto the catalog list view class
-:class:`shop.views.catalog.ProductListView` passing in a special serializer class, for example
+:class:`shop.views.catalog.CMSPageProductListView` passing in a special serializer class, for
-:class:`myshop.serializers.ProductSummarySerializer`.
-This has been customized to represent our
+example :class:`myshop.serializers.ProductSummarySerializer`.
+This has been customized to represent
-product models in our catalog templates.
+our product models in our catalog templates.
 Since the serialized data now is available as a Python
 dictionary or as a plain Javascript object, these templates then can be rendered by the Django
 template engine, as well as by the client using for instance AngularJS.